-- This one actually has a historical meaning
+- This company’s name actually has a historical context

-- And is based on an old-timey name that means truth
+- It’s based on an old-timey first or last name that means “truth”

 Last on the list of weird real estate company names is Trulia, which sounds more like someone’s name than it does a company.

-In fact, it is (or was) a baby name, albeit a rare one.
+In fact, it is (or was) a baby name, albeit a rare one back in the day.
 It apparently means “truthful” or “trustworthy,” something the company founders wanted to exude.

 I’m pretty sure the name was around before the company was, perhaps as a surname and maybe randomly as a first name.

-The San Francisco-based company was founded back in 2005, and like Zillow, is publicly traded on the stock market.
+The San Francisco-based company was founded back in 2005, and acquired by Zillow in 2015 for $2.5 billion in stock.

-At last glance, the company was worth just over $1.1 billion.
-They’re pretty similar to Redfin, though they’re also big on the rental business and specialize in unique insights about neighborhoods, not just the properties themselves.
+They’re pretty similar to their parent company Zillow, though they’re also big on the rental business and specialize in unique insights about neighborhoods, not just the properties themselves.